 Humans are complex, unstable creatures who are always changing.
 At the source of prolific variations in group and individual expressions is a collection of abilities and tendencies that we call Human Nature.
 There are too many collections of knowledge and too many disciplines that claim ownership of human nature for one person to master all, so that anyone who aspires to understand human nature will need to be selective, retaining only the best insights that each collection has to offer.
 Humans can make sense of things going on out there, but humans also have a remarkable ability to generate nonsense.
 The study of human nonsense may turn out to be more important to human survival that the study of best case cognitive abilities.

 My medical school friend, Rich Austin, introduced me to paleontology and the study of human evolution.
 He worked with Jim Anderson, a bright entertaining professor of anatomy at the University of Toronto and a physical anthropologist who knew all about the African discoveries of hominid fossils.
 I had considered continuing studies in neurology and neurosurgery, but instead left city life after graduation and internship and moved to British Columbia to live close to the ocean, practicing medicine in a rural community.
-Many years later I undertook a study of brain-mind and recorded my discoveries in notebooks that evolved into this collection of notes.
+Years later I undertook a study of brain-mind and recorded my discoveries in notebooks that evolved into this collection of notes.
 I have had years of close contact with other animals, especially marine mammals who have more sense and more stable societies than humans have.
 The ocean today continues to manifest the evolution of life from cyanobacteria to the magnificent Orchas who always thrill me when I encounter them.
 The birds are also marvelous creatures who are constant companions.
 I have enough sense and knowledge to appreciate the exceptional abilities of bird brains.
 All these creatures are my friends.

 In this book, I have selected topics that are representative of neuroscience inquiry, retaining brief references to a larger context that includes the study of neurology, anthropology, paleontology, computer science and philosophy.
 There have been several attempts to develop a “theory” of brain function that incorporates a large collection of observations, experimental results and a growing understanding of the innate features of human nature.
 I doubt that a single theory is a realistic goal and suggest that the real goal is the integration of knowledge from diverse disciplines into a comprehensive understanding of who we are and why we are they way we are.
 I encourage the reader to join me and continue his or her inquiry into the human mind by reading other books in this series.